learn-co-curriculum/dsc-song-analysis-try-experience/p_6_lists.md

 ***

 As we begin to take a look at this process, the first thing we notice is that our data is in the form of a simple string, all of the words are collected in one long string.
 In order to count the number of words, we first need to separate our string into individual words.
-One type of data structure we can use for this in Python is a **list**.
+One type of data structure we can use for this in Python is a list, which is indicated in Python with `list`.

-First, let's take a moment to familiarize ourselves with the **list** data type and how to create a **list**.
-We create a list in Python by using square braces `[ ]` and separate each individual item in the list by a comma `,`.
+First, let's take a moment to familiarize ourselves with the `list` data type and how to create a `list`.
+We create a `list` in Python by using square braces `[ ]` and separate each individual item in the list by a comma `,`.

 For example, if we wanted to create a list of the numbers 1 through 5, we would do it with the following code:
 `[1, 2, 3, 4, 5]`
 If we wanted to save this list for later use we would need to assign it to a variable.
 For example if we wanted to assign our list to the variable `numbers` we would use the following code: